Code-Institute-Submissions/portfolio-18/README.md

  In footer you can fin contact details (email) and as well my social icons.

 #### Portfolio Page
+ Portfolio Page is a main page when you can see collection of cards presenting projects added to data base.

 #### Contact Page